crisu83/ctf-game/README.md

 ## Contributing

-This project is still under active development, so I am not actively looking for contributors.
+This project is under active development, so I am not actively looking for contributors.
-However once the first version is ready and released I will add more details instructions on how you can contribute.
+However once the first version is ready I will add instructions for how to contribute.

 ## License